 The Sony HX99 compact camera packs a massive zoom into a tiny camera as well as including some features you might not expect in a camera of this type.
-Here are some photos taken with the HX99 to provide some practical examples of how it performs under real-world shooting conditions.
+Here are some photos I’ve taken with the HX99 to provide some practical examples of how it performs under real-world shooting conditions.

 Their RX0 and RX1 cameras are quite unique and unlike anything else on the market.
 Their RX100 series packs an amazing amount of high-end features into a high-end compact camera.
 And Sony’s sensors turn up in some of the best cameras produced by other brands.
-All in all, it’s put Sony amongst the most exciting of the camera brands right now.
+All in all, it has put Sony amongst the most exciting of the camera brands right now.

 Not all of that zoom range is equally useful–the software-enhanced digital zoom features aren’t as good quality-wise as the optical zoom, for instance–but the optical zoom alone is a pretty amazing feature for something that fits so easily in your pocket.
 I’ve posted some practical examples of the HX99’s zoom range separately, so you can see how those numbers translate visually.

-Even aside from the impressive zoom, the HX99 is a very capable point and shoot compact, especially at a very reasonable price point (at a much higher price point, Sony has the even better RX100 line).
+Even aside from the impressive zoom, the HX99 is a very capable point-and-shoot compact, especially at a very reasonable price point (at a much higher price point, Sony has the even better RX100 line).
 It has an 18.2MP sensor, wireless connectivity, and the usual in-camera photo enhancing tricks you’d expect.
 It also has a few higher-end features that you don’t come across on most run-of-the-mill compact point and shoots, especially one priced so reasonably.
 Like being able to shoot RAW, a popup electronic viewfinder, and high-bitrate 4K video recording.

-Images and product information from Amazon PA-API were last updated on 2021-12-05 at 20:42.
+Images and product information from Amazon PA-API were last updated on 2023-01-22 at 15:30.
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on Amazon Site at the time of purchase will apply to the purchase of this product.

-I'm a freelance travel photographer based in Washington DC.
+I'm a professional freelance travel photographer based in Washington DC.
 Seven continents, up mountains, underwater, and a bunch of places in between.
 My images have appeared in numerous publications, and you can check out some of my travel photography here.
 More »

 I take photos and travel.
 I do it for a living.
 Seven continents.
 Dozens of countries.
 Up mountains.
 Under water.
 And a bunch of places in between.
 Based in Washington DC.